kamjapowered/microwave/README.md

 | exported const                    | `const Foo = pkg.Foo`                                    |
 | exported func (incl. generic)     | wrapper func that forwards to `pkg.Foo`                  |
 | methods on a re-exported type     | ride along with the type alias — no separate tag needed  |

-the generated file is deterministic: re-running on the same input produces byte-identical output, so it diffs cleanly in vcs.

 ## a taste